Predicting with Proxies: Transfer Learning in High Dimension: Experiments

 We study both sparse and non-sparse realizations of $\delta^*$.
-In the first case, we consider sparse $\delta^*$ by generating a random binomial vector $0.1 \times B(d, 0.1)$, i.e., $s \ll d$.
-In the second case, we consider a non-sparse bias term by taking $\delta^*$ to be a random gaussian vector $\N(\zero, 0.15 \times I_d)$, i.e., $s = d$.
+In the sparse case, $\delta^*$ is a randomly drawn binomial vector $0.1 \times B(d, 0.1)$, i.e., $s \ll d$.
+In the non-sparse case, $\delta^*$ is a randomly drawn gaussian vector $\N(\zero, 0.15 \times I_d)$, i.e., $s = d$.
 These parameters were chosen to keep the performance of the proxy and gold estimators relatively similar in both cases.

 \textit{Estimators:} The gold and proxy estimators are simply OLS estimators on gold and proxy data respectively.
-The averaging, weighted, and joint estimators are trained on the full data and require a tuning parameter $\lambda$.
-For these estimators, we split the gold observations randomly, taking 70\% to be the training set and the remaining 30\% to be the validation set.
+The averaging, weighted, and joint estimators require a tuning parameter $\lambda$: for these, we split the gold observations randomly, taking 70\% to be the training set and the remaining 30\% to be the validation set.
 We then train models with different values of $\lambda$ on the training set, and use the mean squared error on the validation set to choose the best value of $\lambda$ for each estimator in the final model \citep{friedman2001}.
 Finally, we consider an ``Oracle" benchmark that has advance knowledge of the true (random) bias term $\delta^*$, and adjusts the proxy estimator accordingly.

-\textit{Evaluation:} We use the average mean-squared parameter estimation error $\E\bn{\hbeta - \betag}_2^2$ as our evaluation metric, since we have access to the true parameter $\betag$.
+\textit{Evaluation:} Our evaluation metric is the average out-of-sample prediction error $\frac{1}{n_{test}} \bn{Y_{test} - \hat{Y}}_2^2$, where $\hat{Y}$ are the predictions of an estimator on the test set $\mathbf{X}_{test}$.
 We average our results over 100 trials, where we randomly draw all problem parameters in each iteration.

 \textit{Results:} Figure \ref{fig:synth-1} shows results for the sparse bias term, while Figure \ref{fig:synth-2} shows results for the non-sparse bias term (error bars represent 95\% confidence intervals).
 We see that the joint estimator performs the best (excluding the oracle) in both the sparse and non-sparse cases.
 Sparsity does not appear to significantly affect the performance of any of the estimators except the joint estimator.
 In the sparse case, the joint estimator is very close to the oracle (i.e., we don't pay a significant price for not knowing the bias $\delta^*$), since we are able to recover a very close approximation of $\delta^*$.
 However, in the non-sparse case, the joint estimator yields only a slight improvement over the weighted estimator, and a sizeable gap remains between the oracle and the joint estimators (i.e., we pay a significant price for not knowing $\delta^*$).
 Thus, the joint estimator successfully leverages sparsity when present, but still performs comparably or better than popular heuristics otherwise.